 rapyuta.io allows your applications running in the cloud to declaratively expose HTTP/HTTPS Websocket/WSS and raw TLS endpoints to enable integration with any other popular web services and protocols.

 The behavior of a robot is determined by a set of parameters like the robot’s velocity, controller gains, threshold value, etc. As a robotic developer, you may need to represent, store, and review parameters.
 Additionally, you may want to access parameters in your source code, modify a subset of parameters for a particular robot, or add new parameters and apply those to a group of robots.

 rapyuta.io organizes a configuration into a tree-like hierarchical structure called a configuration hierarchy.
 It allows a user to inherit values and optionally override sections based on particular criteria, e.g., robot_type, client_type.
 Additionally, it decouples the process of describing these overriding criteria from the process of consuming the resultant configuration at runtime by leveraging metadata tags present on the device.

 It allows the developer abstract out hierarchies based on differences in certain traits or properties of the robot/software/location without having to bother about the actual hardware deployment scenario.
 At the same time individuals responsible for maintaining or provisioning the device does not need to be aware of the hierarchy and only need to assign the relevant metadata tags to the device.

-When defining packages rapyuta.io allows the developer to directly reference source code from a VCS like GitHub or Bitbucket.
-The platform is then responsible for cloning, building, and delivering the software across the cloud and device.
+When defining packages rapyuta.io allows the developer to directly reference Builds. rapyuta.io platform is then responsible for building and delivering the software to both cloud and device.

 rapyuta.io supports workflows that let the user combine these packages at build time or runtime, combine multiple packages and deployments that rely on each other to make possible complex functionalities and behavior.